zhiweiuk/SGAITagger/README.md

 The CoNLL 2003 datasets are closed, and are only distributed with this repo when a paper is being reviewed (as and when needed).

-### License

----

-This **code is closed source** until results are published - sorry!
-Please **do not fork, publish or distribute in anyway** without written permission from the AI Group, Ulster University.
-Please email for more information:

-  - hampton-p1 [at] ulster.ac.uk
-  - z.lin [at] ulster.ac.uk
-  - h.wang [at] ulster.ac.uk